 Any student having or suspected of having a communicable disease as defined in the Arkansas Department of Health Rules and Regulations Pertaining to Reportable Disease will be excluded from school for the period of time designated in these regulations

 Parent(s) and/or guardian(s) must report any communicable diseases to the principal.

-The identity of the infect student, as well as all health and other pertinent records shall be kept confidential and the number of people who are aware of the student's condition will be kept at a minimum.
+The identity of the infected student, as well as all health and other pertinent records, shall be kept confidential and the number of people who are aware of the student's condition will be kept at a minimum.

-Before returning to school, the student must be past the period of communicability, that is fever, vomit, and./or diarrhea free for 24 hours and able to participate in normal classroom activities.
+PLEASE NOTE: For normal illnesses and before returning to school, the student must be past the period of communicability (fever, vomit, and/or diarrhea free for 24 hours) and able to participate in normal classroom activities.